Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-What Harry and the aliens of the week were put through in "The Thaw" is a cross between this and Fridge Horror and Nightmare Fuel.
+What Harry and the aliens of the week were put through in "The Thaw" is a cross between this Fridge Horror and Nightmare Fuel.
 Let's put this into perspective, the aliens were the innocent victims of a natural disaster.
-The simulation that was supposed to take care of their subconscious minds accidentally created an entity from their fears, "the Clown."
+The simulation that was supposed to take care of their subconscious minds accidentally created an entity from their fears, "the Clown".
 Then the Clown went about happily torturing them for nineteen years.
 Then, despite the Voyager crews best efforts (mainly the Doctors) only two of them survive and escape.

 The Doc probably has it pretty bad in this, despite his abilities in the simulation he's still ultimately unable to save one of the very people his seeming invulnerability was meant to be used to protect.

 Chakotay cradling the dead Janeway's body in "Coda", even if it turns out to be a hallucination.
 The anguished cry he lets out is absolutely heartbreaking.

 More than that, future Harry's breakdown over not being able to get Voyager home...and then his jubilation when he manages to save them at the last moment.

 Tuvok mourning Suder at the end of "Basics, Part II".

 Suder in general.
 A stone-cold serial killer, he recovers.
 He realizes what he's done and how terrible it is and how terrible a person it has made him.
 Yet circumstances force him to take on that role again.
 In the end, his death in the process was a mercy.